 Click on the “Console” tab to get a daily breakout of this data for each facility and product.

-Viewing Simulation Data – Hours Onscreen and Days Downloaded
+Viewing Simulation Data – Hourly Data Onscreen and Daily Data Downloaded

 The simulation engine calculates supply chain performance on an hour by hour basis.
 Hourly numeric data is displayed in the onscreen numeric displays as it is calculated.
 But for onscreen graphic displays this hourly data is aggregated into 24 hour totals and displayed as daily results.
 The simulation data displayed in the console and downloaded at the end of a simulation contains data that is aggregated into 24 hour totals.
 This means you will not see every number you see in onscreen numeric displays in the downloaded simulation data.